jandelgado/rabtap/README.md

 RFC3339-Timestamp or a duration specification like `10m`.
 Consult the RabbitMQ documentation for more information on [streams](https://www.rabbitmq.com/streams.html).

+When `--idle-timeout=DURATION` is set, the subscribe command will terminate when no new messages were received in the given time period.
+Look for the description of the `--delay` option for the format of the `DURATION` parameter.

 Examples:

 * `$ rabtap sub somequeue --format=json` - will consume messages from queue